bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/jin/DEVDIARY.md

  - Drafted up suitable house types for each theme
  - Drafted up possible themes for property
  - Drafted up sets of distinguishable blocks to use for each theme
+ - Implemented and tested build functions for Entrance and Floor class

 # TODO: Make sets of suitable blocks for each component for each house_type for each theme

 ## Week 3